 Lisa L. Savage, M.D. received her M.D. from Baylor College of Medicine in Houston, Texas and did her residency training at Emory in Atlanta, Georgia.
 She and her husband returned to her home state of Texas following residency, and Dr. Lisa practiced in Austin for 25 years before closing her solo office in 2017 to take a sabbatical.
 She did obstetrics for the first 10 years in practice, then focused on gynecology thereafter, seeing women of all ages for preventive and problem-focused care.

-Systemic therapy is used to treat symptoms such as hot flashes and night sweats, whereas local therapy is used either alone or in combination with systemic therapy to treat just the vulva and vagina, with very little to no significant systemic effect.
+Systemic therapy is used to treat symptoms such as hot flashes and night sweats in perimenopause or menopause, whereas local therapy is used either alone or in combination with systemic therapy to treat just the vulva and vagina, with very little to no significant systemic effect.

 The original systemic products were in pill format, something familiar and easy to take.
 Some of the most commonly used products are daily pills.
 Patients find that delivery system easy to integrate into their routine when they are already taking other medications in pill form.